The Best Motorcycle Insurance Companies for 2021

 When it comes to payouts, Markel offers three options for comprehensive and collision coverage.
 Paying out the actual cash value is the most common option (the value is calculated at the time of loss).
 For newer bikes, there’s an option to cover the cost of a brand new bike, either by covering your costs for the same model or a unit that is close to the specifications of the totalled bike.
 The last option is for collector and customized motorcycles.
 It boils down to the agreed value at the beginning of the policy - the company covers that cost in case it can’t replace the whole motorcycle for you.

-Seattle-based Safeco has been in the insurance business for nearly a century, so it’s not surprising that the company’s staff know their stuff when it comes to providing the best and cheapest motorcycle insurance policies.
+Seattle-based Safeco has been in the insurance business for nearly a century, so it’s not surprising that the company’s staff know their stuff when it comes to providing cheap motorcycle insurance policies.
 This member of Liberty Mutual Group has long been a favorite among bike riders for many reasons, but its reputation as one of the most affordable insurance companies out there is its biggest strength.

 Indeed, Safeco is one of the most prominent insurance companies around, offering both great deals to clients and a wide array of coverage options to suit the needs of even the most demanding riders.
 Let’s see how this insurer stacks up against the competition.